Introduction to Data Mining Methods

 Let us understand every data mining methods one by one.

-It is a method used to find a correlation between two or more items by identifying the hidden pattern in the data set and hence also called as relation analysis.
+It is a method used to find a correlation between two or more items by identifying the hidden pattern in the data set and hence also called relation analysis.
 This method is used in market basket analysis to predict the behavior of the customer.

 Suppose, the marketing manager of a supermarket wants to determine which products are frequently purchased together.